RobinfRoth/dawr-ass3/README.md

 You can download the persisted data from [GitHub](https://github.com/RobinfRoth/dawr-ass3/releases/download/data/data_and_logs.zip).
 For the notebook to work correctly place the ZIP file's content directly in root folder of the project `./`.
-(The 200 post are not really needed, because it can be run all on Databricks.)
+(The 200 post are not really needed, because it can be run all on Databricks.
+The log files however are need, since this analysis is done locally.)

 Example how this can be done in bash on Linux: